Xenecraft/Xene-Mine-Bot/readme.md

 # Xene-Mine-bot - A Discord-Minecraft Bot
 An easy interface to check on a Minecraft Server.
 Currently used for server status and get other miscellaneous information related to the server.
+Uses two APIs in existing combination so that they are not spammed too hard.

-## Current Commands
+## Available Commands
+Refer to the `commands.js` file for more indept descriptions!
+- `address`
+- `debug`

-`help`
+- `help`
+- `intro`
+- `ping`
+- `plugins`
+- `main site`
+- `server status`
+- `version`
+- `who is online`

 ### Version Changelog
+#### 1.0.0 - 9/29/19
+- Lots of commands to use now!
+- Decent readme
+- Routine cronjob check for the server status in Bot Status

-#### 0.2.0 - 9/20/19
+#### 0.2.0 - 9/29/19
-- Formatting
+- Formatting of stuff
 - More helpful commands in place
+- get server status
+- get who is online
+- Create API Wrapper
+- Create API Backup values

 #### 0.1.0 - 9/28/19
 - Created the bot!
 Yay!
 - xb command isolation with `app-settings.json` file

 ### ToDos For Later:
-- get server status
-- get who is online
-- routine cronjob check for the server status

 - notify if the server is offline
 - more documentation for help command and a description for values
-- Create API Wrapper
-- Create API Backup values
+- set a user timeout to prevent message spamming

 ### How to use the Bot for Yourself
 [Directions here.]